Designing a 1940s Living Room: Classic Comfort and Style

 11. Unassuming Accent Tables.

-Functionality was paramount, and accent tables served a clear purpose: holding lamps, books, or a teacup.
-These weren't grand, statement pieces, but rather practical, often small, tables that blended seamlessly into the room.
+Functionality was central, and accent tables served a clear purpose: holding lamps, books, or a teacup.
+These weren't grand, statement pieces, but rather practical, often small, tables that blended smoothly into the room.

 Look for small, round side tables in wood, or perhaps a simple rectangular coffee table.
 Glass tops were sometimes used, but often paired with a wooden base.
 The goal is utility and ease of movement.
 Avoid anything overly ornate or oversized; it just didn’t fit the era’s ethos.